(1) For the purposes of this Policy:

 (51) A quorum for meetings of each Promotions Committee will be five members, including two external members.

-(52) An application for promotion will normally be recommended for promotion if it receives a majority plus one of the votes cast.
+(52) An application for promotion will normally be recommended for promotion if it receives a majority of the votes cast.
 The Chair of each Promotions Committee will have both a deliberative and, if required, a casting vote.

 (53) All matters discussed by or presented to the Committee remain strictly confidential, and all Committee Members, any relevant support employees involved in the procedures, and the supervisor will be required to maintain confidentiality.